Vaccarini-Lorenzo/Point-and-Paste/README.md

 2. It requires the permission to record your screen from the applications subject to the pixel capture (a pop-up request will be shown).
 Unfortunately if the permission is not given, the application will result transparent and the only color that will be captured is the one of the background

 3. It can be hard to find a key-binding not used by all the applications.
-One that
+One that looks to be working is `⌃ ⌥ ⌘ -`

 **Please feel free to contact me if you find any other issue or a solution to the above problems: I appreciate every pull request.**